awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 ## \[ Create a cluster with the AWS CLI \]<a name="create-cluster-cli"></a>

 This procedure has the following prerequisites:
 + You have created a VPC and a dedicated security group that meets the requirements for an Amazon EKS cluster\.
 For more information, see [Cluster VPC considerations](network_reqs.md) and [Amazon EKS security group considerations](sec-group-reqs.md)\.
-The [Getting started with the AWS Management Console](getting-started-console.md) guide creates a VPC that meets the requirements, or you can also follow [Creating a VPC for your Amazon EKS cluster](create-public-private-vpc.md) to create one\.
+The [Getting started with Amazon EKS – AWS Management Console and AWS CLI](getting-started-console.md) guide creates a VPC that meets the requirements, or you can also follow [Creating a VPC for your Amazon EKS cluster](create-public-private-vpc.md) to create one\.
 + You have created an Amazon EKS cluster IAM role to apply to your cluster\.
 The [Getting started with Amazon EKS](getting-started.md) guide creates a service role for you, or you can also follow [Amazon EKS IAM roles](security_iam_service-with-iam.md#security_iam_service-with-iam-roles) to create one manually\.

 **To create your cluster with the AWS CLI**

 1. Create your cluster with the following command\.
-Replace the Amazon Resource Name \(ARN\) of your Amazon EKS cluster IAM role that you created in [Create your Amazon EKS cluster IAM role](getting-started-console.md#role-create), and the subnet and security group IDs for the VPC that you created in [Create your Amazon EKS cluster VPC](getting-started-console.md#vpc-create)\.
+Replace the Amazon Resource Name \(ARN\) of your Amazon EKS cluster IAM role that you created in [Amazon EKS cluster IAM role](service_IAM_role.md) and the subnet and security group IDs for the VPC that you created in [Creating a VPC for your Amazon EKS cluster](create-public-private-vpc.md)\.
 Replace `<my-cluster>` with your cluster name and `<region-code>` with a [supported Region](https://docs.aws.amazon.com/general/latest/gr/eks.html#eks_region)\.
 You can replace `<1.18>` with any [supported version](kubernetes-versions.md)\.

    ```
    aws eks create-cluster \